Bromheads Jacket: History

 Their second album, On The Brain, was released on 22 September 2008.

 In September 2009, the band released the single "Boots" (a cover of "These Boots Are Made For Walkin'") as a free download on their official website, but under the name Bromheads, dropping the name word Jacket, as a result of losing the bass player Jono West.
 Tim Hampton and Dan Potter said they would continue as a two-piece band.
 It was then confirmed that the band would release a free single every month for a year, finishing in November 2010 with their final free song, "Chocolate Factory".
 In December 2010, they released, as Bromheads, their third album, called The Lamp Sessions, with 10 original tracks from the last 12 months available singles.

 In late 2012, the band released the EP Holding the Gun and announced that they were working on a new album to be released the following year.
 Their fourth album, Choro, which contained a new song "Gonna Let You Melt", was released on 15 April 2013, available to download at their website.

+In 2024, Bromheads are back with the Jacket.
+As written on their new website:

+"When Bromheads Jacket emerged as a key member of the Sheffield indie scene of the noughties, nobody knew how to pigeon hole them.
+Lead singer and songwriter Tim Hampton sang, not in with Yorkshire twang but in a thick Surrey accent.
+His band were heavier than everyone else.
+“The streets with guitars” was about the best the music press could come up with to describe what was, at that point a new sound.